top of page

 Is payment upfront?

-No. Invoicing for sessions that have taken place will be issued at the end of every month.
+No. Invoicing for sessions that have taken place will be issued at the end of every calendar month.
+This is usually emailed to you.

-Is there anything that you don’t work with?
+Is there any difficulty that you don’t work with?

-In private practice, it is not possible to work with clients where there is significant risk.
-Therefore, if you are regularly suicidal or require in-patient care, private therapy may not be the right level of support for you.
-I am comfortable working with this level of risk within the NHS where I have access to other professionals and facilities, but it is unsafe and inappropriate to work with severe levels of risk in private practice.
+In private practice, it is not possible to work safely and ethically with clients where there is significant risk present.
+Therefore, if you are regularly suicidal or require in-patient care, private therapy may not be the right and appropriate level of support for you.
+I do not work with primary difficulties relating to substance misuse as well as anorexia nervosa.
+This is because these difficulties require a team of care professionals working together and I am a stand-alone practitioner.

 What if I also need psychiatric medication?